Vyral/base-template/_posts/2018-10-05-how-our-new-app-will-revolutionize-home-buying.md

 ---
 layout: post
-title: How Our New App Will Revolutionize Home Buying
+title: Our New App is a Gamechanger for Homebuyers
 date: 2018-10-05 16:15:15
 tags:
   - Real Estate